kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 	    //do the actual decryption
 	    decryptedTextLength = _decrypt(cipherTextChar, cipherTextLength, keyChar, ivChar, decryptedTextChar);

-	    //We know we passed in text at the beginning, so lets add a NULL terminator to be compliant with printable text decryptedTextChar[decryptedTextLength] = '\0';
+	    //We know we passed in text at the beginning, so add a NULL terminator to be compliant with printable text decryptedTextChar[decryptedTextLength] = '\0';

 	    //wrap it into something useful or higher level...